SINTEF/dlite/bindings/python/triplestore/README.md

 'http://example.com/onto#MyConcept'
 ```

-New triples can added either with the parse() method (for backends that support
+New triples can be added either with the parse() method (for backends that support
 it) or the add() and add_triples() methods.

 ```python